• Home

 • Neck pain

-• Oral rest posture (tongue at bottom of mouth)
+• Oral rest posture (tongue at bottom of the mouth)

 • Poor oral motor control